 Brands Leading the Way in Recycled Fabrics

-Several advanced brands are already producing clothing lines that utilize recycled fabrics.
+Several advanced brands are already producing clothing lines that utilize recycled fabric.
 At first, brands like Patagonia, Adidas, or Stella McCartney that have sought and enjoyed partnerships aiming at spanning sustainability have taken a step further and included usage of such materials in their designs.
 Such brands are leading the way as this clearly illustrates how people are shaping an industry by making it more fashionable to change the understandings surrounding fashion.

 Certifications and Standards for Recycled Fabrics